OrqueIO/Orqueio-bpm-examples/usertask/task-form-embedded-json-variables/README.md

 ```

 The custom java script creates a Javascript Object and binds it to the angular `$scope` of the form
 as a variable named `customer`.
-We then hook into the lifecycle of camunda SDK JS Form and
+We then hook into the lifecycle of orqueio SDK JS Form and
 create a process variable named `customer` and provide as type information 'json' used for serialization.

 The form itself is a plain angular js form (see `ng-model` binding of input field).